 - Sixth, document the scene.
 Also, take pictures of the road, the surroundings, vehicle damage, and any injuries sustained.
 If there were witnesses around, ask for a statement and contact numbers.

 - Seventh, contact your insurer to report the accident and vehicle damage.

 - Eight, inspect your car for any damages.
-Hitting a deer can cause vehicle damages.
+Hitting a deer can cause vehicle damage.
 Of course, check for leaking fluids, tire damage, broken lights, or loose parts.
 If you think your vehicle is unsafe to drive, call a tow service company.

 Am I Covered?

 Wildlife and deer accidents may cause injury and property damage.
 In addition, auto insurance coverage varies according to state laws and driver’s needs.
-Also, drivers living in areas heavily populated with deers must have protection against deer-related auto accidents.
+Also, drivers living in areas heavily populated with deer must have protection against deer-related auto accidents.
 Moreover, the risk of vehicle collisions with wildlife animals is one in every 116 American drivers.
-Consequently, If you live in an area with a large wildlife population like Colorado, better secure a coverage that will protect you against wildlife-vehicle collisions.
+Consequently, If you live in an area with a large wildlife population like Colorado, better secure coverage that will protect you against wildlife-vehicle collisions.
 Furthermore, the standard auto insurance coverage does not cover drivers from vehicle collisions.
 Comprehensive coverage protects motorists against different covered perils including deer collisions.

 Types of Auto Insurance Coverage

 Insurance companies offer various auto insurance coverages.
 Some coverages are mandatory according to your state laws.
 Some are optional and depend on the driver’s needs and preferences.
 Here are the six most common car policies insurers offer: